wwwaiser/real-estate-map-project/week-01.md

 🌟 - Advanced and optional tasks.
 Please consider tackling these only after completing all the required tasks and if you have the additional energy and enthusiasm to go the extra mile.

 ## Create Task Tracking trello board
-- Add 4 columns to the board: ToDo, InProgress, OnReview, Done
+- ✅ Add 4 columns to the board: ToDo, InProgress, OnReview, Done
+- ✅ Fill the ToDo column with tasks for the upcoming week
+- ✅ Share trello board with a project leader.
+My trello email is svayser@meridiancapital.com

 ## Setup Development Environment